 Multiple usage possibility, so trades have higher rental than others.
 Some shophouses can be rented out as F&B or entertainment purpose for higher rental rates to get better rental yield.
 At the same time a shophouse can be lease to multiple tenants.
 Rental yield are usually higher if the shophouse have been split into more units.

-Foreigners Eligible, in other words anyone can buy.
+Foreigners Eligible to buy shophouse in Singapore that are Full Commercial, in other words anyone can buy.
 Singapore Residential landed property only allow Singapore Citizen to buy.
 Commercial Shophouse allow anyone to buy.
-This means that when you sell, you can sell to anyone in the world and not just Singapore Citizen.
+This means that when you sell, you can sell to anyone in the world and not just Singapore Citizen and you have a bigger buyer pool in the future when you are selling.

 Few things get more attention than a shophouse for sale — and for good reason.
 In 2014, median shophouse price in Singapore peaked at $3,824 per square foot (psf) on land area.
 Due to the implementation of the Total Debt Servicing Ratio (TDSR) loan curb, however, demand for shophouses decreased in line with other types of property.
 In 2017, the median shophouse price stood at $3,301 psf on land area.